 Davia Gray is a freelance writer based in Seattle, WA.
 Davia graduated from the University of California, Santa Barbara with a degree in English Literature.
 She got her start as a newspaper journalist before shifting into pharmaceutical marketing.
 Now she combines her two passions — writing and healthcare — in her current career as a medical writer/editor.

 Brian M. Green

-Martha Growdon is a cross-site moderator for Health Union.
+Martha Growdon was previously a Cross-Community Moderator for Health Union.
 Martha was a professor of Geology in upstate New York prior to the birth of her twins and now wears several hats in addition to moderating including mom, geologist, book lady, and volunteer for her local Parents of Multiples group.
 She enjoys continuing to engage in learning outside of the academic realm and to support others and Health Union provides the perfect combination of the two.
 Martha has a B.A. in Geology from Lawrence University in Appleton, Wisconsin; an M.S. in Geology from the University of Connecticut, and a Ph.D. in Geology from Indiana University.
 She and her husband, who is also a geologist, look forward to teaching their twin boys about the stories rocks tell before they head to kindergarten!

 Kate Volpicelli Leonard

 Kate was a Director of Community Development at Health Union.
 She brings over a decade of experience in developing health communications materials and working to improve the health of communities globally.
 Before joining Health Union, Kate managed a number of innovative programs focusing on global and domestic health issues.
 She worked alongside community members to understand their needs and support them in solving their problems.
 Kate also has a Masters in Public Health from the University of Pennsylvania.
 She strives to use her past experience to build meaningful relationships with community members suffering from chronic health conditions.

 Valarie "Noel" Martin